 Binding, for me, has always been the hardest part of making a quilt.
-Since I started quilting back in 1999, I have used every way under the sun: store-bought double-folded bias tape, ribbon, self-made double-fold binding, folder over binding, binding cut on bias.
+Since I started quilting back in 1999, I have used every way under the sun: store-bought double-folded bias tape, ribbon, self-made double-fold binding, fold over binding, binding cut on bias.
 Which one is the best??
 Well, it depends on when you would have asked me.
 I have flip-flopped on that until now.
 Finally, I have come to the point where I am comfortable with how to bind a quilt.
 I don’t make quilts specifically for a quilt show, so my tips might not be what a judge wants to see.
 But it is less frustrating, and I am not getting poked by a hundred pins.
 I feel like this is a really easy way to attach binding and I really don’t use any pins… maybe one at the corners of the quilt.
 Do I have you hooked yet?
-Well hopefully you will find this post informative and helpful.
+Well, hopefully you will find this post informative and helpful.

 Cutting the Binding Strips

 My favorite binding strips are 2 1/2″ however the most common size is 2 1/4″ because you use less fabric.
 On this quilt, I am going to take a chunkier binding because of the lines.
 However, you can use whatever size you would like.
 After you have cut your strips of fabric, all of the steps will be the same.
 Okay, other than the seam allowance, you can take a slightly wider seam allowance with a larger strip.
 Today, I am going to cut my strips at 2 3/4″.

 Measure the top of your quilt.
 Measure one of the vertical edges of your quilt.
 Add them together and multiply it by 2.
 Take that number and divide it by the width of fabric.
 That will give you how many strips you will need.
 For example, a baby quilt would be 30″ by 40″.